vsolovyov/blog/content/antifraud.md

 client (in-game bot).

-In-game bot required much more resources to run (basically, a separate computer per bot), so majority of the problems were created by standalones, you could easily run ten of them from a regular computer.
+In-game bot required much more resources to run (basically, a separate computer per bot), so the majority of the problems were created by standalones, you could easily run ten of them from a regular computer.

 We discussed this problem in a developer chat and had an idea - maybe these